w3c/miniapp-components/docs/explainer.md

 Different vendors use different names for the same event type.
 For example, `tap` event in Alipay and Baidu Mini Programs, but `click` in Quick Apps.

 Also, implementations are different even if vendors use the same name for the same event.
-For example, the `longtap` event, Alipay Mini Programs trigger the event 500 ms after the first contact, while Baidu Smart Mini Programs' period is 350 ms.
+For example, the `longtap` event: Alipay Mini Programs trigger the event 500 ms after the first contact, while Baidu Smart Mini Programs' period is 350 ms.

 ##### Quick App (Xiaomi, Huawei)